Entrance Exams, Lottery, Registration & Music Audition Information

 How many students do you accept to WIHI?

-- We can accept up to 150 students for 9th grade, with priority given to siblings, children of staff members (per WEOC contract) & WIMA students, if application requirements are met.
+- We can accept up to 130 students for 9th grade, with priority given to siblings, children of staff members (per WEOC contract) & WIMA students, if application requirements are met.
+Priority does not guarantee placement.

 - If we receive more applications than spots available, we will conduct a lottery for the spots available.